MattTuttle/sublime-ti-build/README.md

 ## Installation

-The best way to install is to use [Package Control](http://wbond.net/sublime_packages/package_control) for Sublime Text 2.
+The best way to install is to use [Package Control](http://wbond.net/sublime_packages/package_control) for Sublime Text.
 Search for "Titanium Build" as the package name.

 ## Usage